 Key points to remember about DSCR loan requirements:

-- Expect a down payment of at least 20–25% for most DSCR loans.
+- Down Payment: Plan for 20–25% down for most DSCR loans.

 How Lenders Evaluate Your DSCR